 Knock Test: The Hollow Sound

-Next, I did a basic knock test across different sections of the vinyl plank.
-In several places, you can clearly hear a hollow, clicky sound.
+Next, I tried the simple “knock test”: tap the floor.
+Solid spots give a dull thud, but in several places you hear a loud, hollow drum‑like sound.
 This isn’t normal for well-installed LVP.
 That hollow tone often means the flooring is either floating too loosely or lacks proper underlayment support.

 In some of these spots, you can even see visible flexing when pressure is applied—exactly the kind of behavior we highlighted in the original leveling test upstairs.
 It’s more proof that the issue isn’t isolated—floor flatness and support may be off across the entire home.